-Even irregular triangle meshes provide a certain topological structure.
-The famous Euler formula [Cox89] states an interesting relation between the numbers of vertices V, edges E and faces/triangles F in a closed and connected mesh:
+The famous Euler formula [Cox89] states an interesting relation between the numbers of vertices V, edges E and faces/triangles F in a closed and connected (but otherwise unstructured) mesh:

-$$V - E + F = 2(1 - g) , (2.1)$$
+$$V - E + F = 2(1 - g) , (2.2)$$

-where g is the genus of the surface and intuitively represents the number of handles of an object (cf. Fig. 2.4).
+where g is the genus of the surface and intuitively represents the number of handles of an object (cf. Fig. 2.5).
 Since for typical meshes the genus is small compared to the numbers of elements, the right-hand side of Eq.
-(2.1) can be assumed to be almost zero.
+(2.2) can be assumed to be almost zero.
 Given this and the fact that each triangle is bounded by three edges and that each (interior) edge is incident to two triangles, one can derive the following mesh statistics: